PokemonHacker1337/HackedFlashGames/Games/Cracked/README.md

 Learn to Fly 2:
 Omega Catalog may be bought, Sponsored By achievement activates as soon as the shop is accessed.

+Learn to Fly Idle:
+Research upgrades can be upgraded to 100, as opposed to the normal 10.
+Ads have been removed.